 As we reached the metro station, we could see so many people even at that time.
 This is because trains are the best way to reach to your destination as it is affordable and lets you skip road traffic.

-The subway is pretty easy to navigate.
+The subway in India is pretty easy to navigate, easier than normal train travel in India.
 There are arrows, either way, to indicate where you need to go.
 It is similar to the one in Bangkok or Mexico.
 To make your travel easy, there are two ways: